Beyond the Carnot limit: work extraction via an entropy battery: Endoreversible efficiency of the entropy battery

 The liberated work is therefore

 and the efficiency is

-For the endoreversible heat engine with no spin waste bath, the final temperature is a standard result $\tau_f=\sqrt{\tau_1\tau_2}$, which is calculated based on the conditions of reversibility $\Delta \mathbb{S}=0$ and eq.\eqref{eq: Entropy-momentum relation}.
+For the endoreversible heat engine with no spin reservoir, the final temperature is a standard result $\tau_f=\sqrt{\tau_H\tau_C}$, which is calculated based on the conditions of reversibility $\Delta \mathbb{S}=0$ and eq.\eqref{eq: Entropy-momentum relation}.
 See \cite{10.1119/1.2397094} for details of the derivation.
 Upon substitution, and with some algebraic manipulation, we obtain the efficiency

-which is the energy efficiency at maximum power \cite{NOVIKOV1958125, 10.1119/1.2397094}.
-The results in Fig.\ref{fig:Energy efficiency} uses an endoreversible cycle, even as the number of spin states increases.
-Therefore, the results in Fig.\ref{fig:Energy efficiency} represent the efficiency at maximum power.